-Config files allow you to define a BYOC application using a single .toml file.
+Config files allow you to define a BYOC application using .toml files.
 Under the hood, Nuon will handle keeping your configuration in sync.

 Create an app